SUBMISSION SITE NOW OPEN!

 - Develop shared research protocols and possible funding applications.

 Please note: Add ‘firstname.lastname@example.org’ to your safe sender email list so you don’t miss any notifications.
 You must first ‘Sign Up’ to register an account to begin your application.
 If you submitted an application last year, you already have an account.
 If you forgot your password, click “Trouble Signing In?” on the log in page.

 - Must be a current Ph.D. student OR within five years post- Ph.D.

-Each fellowship is $5,000 USD for travel and accommodation for visiting a research laboratory proximate to the meeting for a period of three weeks immediately after the IADR General Session.
+Each fellowship is $5,000 USD for travel and accommodation for visiting a research laboratory proximate to the meeting for a period of up to three weeks immediately before or after the IADR General Session.
 Registration for the IADR Academy and IADR General Session is included for the successful applicant.